 Santa Fe judge issues order blocking teen from firearms under rarely used red-flag law

 Aug.
-19—A state District Court judge in Santa Fe has issued an order barring an Edgewood teenager suspected of threatening to shoot up a school from possessing firearms for the next year under New Mexico's infrequently used Extreme Risk Firearm Protection Act.
+20—A state district judge in Santa Fe has issued an order barring an Edgewood teenager suspected of threatening to "shoot up" a school from possessing firearms for the next year under New Mexico's infrequently used Extreme Risk Firearm Protection Act.

 Judge Shannon Bulman issued the order against 17-year-old Emma Haviland, also known as Tom Haviland, who was arrested in June after being accused of posting a school shooting threat on the social media platform Yik Yak.